q-contradiction/gambling/roulette_strategy.md

 ![](roulette_strategy_files/figure-gfm/profit-1.png)<!-- -->

-Suppose that we bet on a single number (Straight Bet) in a European Roulette.
+Suppose that we bet on a single number (Straight Bet) in European Roulette.
 The decimal odds are 36, fair odds are 37, and the fair probability is 1/37.
 The rest of the numbers constitute a *compound event*, with decimal odds, fair odds and fair probability 1, 37/36 and